Reknij/DiosicDocEN/articles/installFromDocker.md

       - "/your/data/folder:/data"
       - "/your/library/folder:/library"
 ```
 Start it with docker-compose up -d.
+Please ensure target data and library folder permission is same with you docker-compose.yml user.

 ## docker-cli
 Using docker command line tool: